 will be paired with the pro whose boat is inoperative.
 The Pro will pay the AAA $100 plus gas and oil expenses for the day for the use of the boat.
 The AAA drives the boat, at the direction of the Pro, but the Pro may operate the

 trolling motor and retains the right to select the waters to be fished.
 Should no “Bacon Saver” boat be available, both the Pro and his regularly drawn AAA partner shall be retired from the tournament.
 Any “official catch” weighed will be theirs to keep.

 - Late weigh-in — There is no excuse for being late to the weigh-in.
 Any contestants (and respective partners) caught returning to the check-in point after the official tournament deadline for their flight, will be disqualified for

 - Citations — Any contestant cited by officers for violation of City, State or Federal fishing or boating regulations jeopardizes his daily catch and may be subject to disqualification by the tournament authority.

 - Standings/Ties — Final standings in any WON BASS event will be determined by the heaviest cumulative weight for the prescribed tournament period.
 The cumulative total will reflect the actual weight of the fish

 caught, less assessed penalties, if any.
 Pro and AAA will score the total weight of each daily boat catch.
-Their two-day scores will be added, placing Pros and AAAs in their own division.
+Their three-day scores will be added, placing Pros and AAAs in their own division.
 In the case of a tie, the prize money

 and points will be awarded in the following manner: For cash awards, the designated prizes will be added together and split among those tied for a given place.
 (Example: A two-way tie for fifth place would split the cash